datalust/superpower/README.md

 Superpower is a library for writing parsers in a declarative style that mirrors the structure of the target grammar.
-Parsers built with Superpower are fast, robust, and report precise and informative errors when malformed input is encountered.
+Parsers built with Superpower are fast, robust, and report precise and informative errors when invalid input is encountered.

 ### Usage